-The internal clock is useful in that it provides a convenient clock source for the AD7575.
-Due to process variations, the actual operating frequency for this $R{CLK}/C{CLK}$ combination can vary from device to device by up to $\pm 50\%$ .
-For this reason it is recommended that an external clock be used in the following situations;
+The internal clock is useful because it provides a convenient clock source for the AD7575.
+Due to process variations, the actual operating frequency for this $R{\rm CLK}/C{\rm CLK}$ combination can vary from device to device by up to $\pm 50\%$.
+For this reason it is recommended that an external clock be used in the following situations:

-- 1. Applications requiring a conversion time which is within 50% of 5 $\mu$ s, the minimum conversion time for specified accuracy.
-A clock frequency of 4 MHz at the CLK pin gives a conversion time of 5 $\mu$ s. - 2.
-Applications where time related software constraints cannot accommodate time differences which may occur due to unit to unit clock frequency variations or temperature.
+- 1. Applications requiring a conversion time that is within 50% of 5 μ s, the minimum conversion time for specified accuracy.
+A clock frequency of 4 MHz at the CLK pin gives a conversion time of 5 μ s. - 2.
+Applications where time related software constraints cannot accommodate time differences that may occur due to unit to unit clock frequency variations or temperature.